davidfyffe/skeletonman/README.md

 run server with:
 python manage.py runserver

-to run all all interfaces user runserver 0.0.0.0:8000
+to run on all interfaces use runserver 0.0.0.0:8000

 run main.py for motion controller.